francisywk/mirai-metro/content/wiki/panda-express.md

       content: 28.8 km/h (18 mph)
 ---

 The **Panda Express** (Code **P**) is one of the [rapid transit](https://en.wikipedia.org/wiki/Rapid_transit "Rapid transit") lines of the [Mirai Metro](/wiki/mirai-metro "Mirai Metro").
 The line is colour-coded **<span class="text-pe">Lime</span>** on the network map.
 It is the second [fully automatic](https://en.wikipedia.org/wiki/Automatic_train_operation "Automatic train operation") line of the system.
-When all 3 phases of the line finished construction, it will have non-stop express service between Mirai Zoo and Panda Museum, and will become the second line in the network to have an express service.
+When all 3 phases of the line are constructed, it will have non-stop express service between Mirai Zoo and Panda Museum, and will become the second line in the network to have an express service.

 <br>